how to wash microfibre glasses cloth

 The Safest Way to Wash a Glasses Cleaning Cloth

-• Hand wash in lukewarm water.
+• Hand wash separately in lukewarm water.

-• Rinse thoroughly to remove all soap residue.
+• Rinse thoroughly until no soap residue remains.

 What Detergents to Avoid